 **** Go to www.americancivicliteracy.org for details.

 ^The prospect will see the unique contribution he can make in strengthening the community he lives in by reading his local newspaper.
-This principle is covered in our editorial at www.thenewstribune.com, "Opinion" archive under "Civic Literacy."
+How else would you know important things happening to your neighbors?
+Contact us for a copy of our editorial on this topic from the News Tribune newspaper.

 Some students feel peer pressure to go from high school to college.
 From many studies (e.g., see Dr. Charles Murray's book "Real Education") we see that students that do OK in college may have performed better in a more Vocational/Technical career path.
 Yet others have the brilliant potential for a great college future but lack the maturity to get the most out of college after high school.
 They could benefit from extended work experience before starting college.
 For example, other than the USA, Israel is home to the most high-tech startup companies with a population of only 6 million.
 Israel has also largely escaped the near worldwide 2008-10 recession.
 (See "The Israel Test" by George Gilder).
 Their success may have in part come from the fact that nearly all Israeli college students have first served full time in the military and are clearly more mature and experienced in "the wisdom of life" than are students straight out of high school.